What is successful parenting?

 Don’t raise your voice.
 Speak naturally but with indignation.
 If you yell, you send a message to your children that they should listen to you because you are angry.
 As a result, they will be used to it.
 Therefore, they will never listen to you unless you yell angrily.

-Give them freedom to choose.
+Give them the freedom to choose.
 Although your job as a parent is to guide them, you need to provide room for them to decide.
 Doing so allows them to develop autonomy.
 This is necessary for developing independence.
 Otherwise, children who do not develop autonomy may become dependent on their parents for the rest of their lives.

 Treat your children equally.
 Favoritism may exist in a family.
 Some parents tend to treat their children differently.
 But successful parenting does not work this way.
 Good parenting involves equality in rearing the children.
 Because favoritism only creates conflict later on among siblings.